Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit contains the command to list the files in the current directory

 2-bring_me_home file contains command to take you the home directory

+3-listfiles contains command to list files in a more detailed format